Peterborough

 Bar and large lounge, with small stage for performers.
 Snooker hall with six tables.
 Patio area.
 Live music on Saturday nights and Sunday bingo.
 No jeans or trainers.
 Normally two guest beers.

-Modern, south Bretton estate pub in a pagoda style, opened in 1983.
+Modern estate pub in a pagoda style, opened in 1983.
 Refurbished and relaunched as a family pub and restaurant in March 2011.
-Good value food served 12-9 every day.
-Greene King beers and a guest ale.
+Good value food served every day.
+Greene King beers and maybe a guest ale.
 Pool and darts played.
 Weekend karaoke.
 Children and good dogs welcome.

 • Crab & Winkle 3 Loxley Peterborough PE4 5BW Telephone(01733) 322377